-- 1.1.1 Roll cages are mandatory on all Cars, unless otherwise stated. - 1.1.2 Roll bars are accepted only on VARAC Vintage Historic (pre-1980) cars capable of developing a maximum kinetic energy of 2.11 million joules generally equivalent to 2500 lbs weight.
+- 1.1.1 Roll cages are mandatory on all Cars, unless otherwise stated. - 1.1.2 Roll bars are accepted only on VARAC Vintage Historic (pre-1980) (VH) cars competing on a VH or VHC grid.
+Roll bars must be compliant with the VARAC Regulations, Appendix A. Any VH cars competing on other grids must adhere to the following regulations.